HarryAllenCodeRepo/TechnicalTest/README.md

 ```

 ### 9. Review GitHub Actions Deployment
-Visit the "Actions" tab in your GitHub repository to monitor the progress of the deployment.
+Visit the "Actions" tab in the GitHub repository to monitor the progress of the deployment.
 This workflow will trigger on each push to the specified branch.

 ### 10. Cleanup (Optional)
 If needed, you can destroy the deployed infrastructure using the following command: